-Though the practice has roots in Hinduism and Buddhism, western tantric sex offers an accessible way to reap the benefits without attaching too much philosophical or spiritual meaning.
+Though the practice has roots in Hinduism and Buddhism, western tantric sex offers an accessible way to reap the benefits without attaching too much spiritual meaning.

 It’s helpful to be open-minded about the idea of connecting more profoundly with your partner.
 But you don’t need to go any deeper than that if you don’t want to.

-In fact, tantric sex is actually very easy to do.
-So if you’re looking for something that can truly revolutionize your sex life, tantra could be just what you need.
+In fact, tantric sex is actually easy to do.
+So if you’re looking for something that might bring a new twist to your sex life, tantra is worth exploring.

 What is tantric sex?

 Tantric sex is basically the channeling of sexual energy.
 Okay, that might sound a little esoteric, but bear with me.
-The idea of real tantric sex is that you make yourself intentionally horny, but don’t orgasm.
+The idea of real tantric sex is that you become sexually aroused, but don’t necessarily orgasm.

 What?!
 Why on earth would anyone do that?

-Well, there are two ideas at play here.
-The first is that you create a better connection with your partner, you build intimacy (and science says that intimacy not only makes your relationship better, but also makes you happier and healthier).
+The first reason is that you create a better connection with your partner and build intimacy.
+Research finds that intimacy not only makes your relationship better but also makes you happier and healthier.

-The second idea is that all that sexual energy that you’d normally expend through orgasm stays in your body, giving you more energy overall.
-Neat, right?
+The second idea is that all that sexual energy that you’d normally expend through orgasm stays in your body, boosting your overall energy.

 To orgasm or not to orgasm?

 I’ll be honest with you here.
-I’m not going to say that you can’t actually have sex at the end of this.
-I don’t think it’s necessary to only have full-on tantric sex.
+I’m not going to say that you can’t actually have sex or orgasms at the end of a tantric session.
+I personally don’t think it’s necessary to avoid the ‘traditional ending

-But the basic practices of tantric sex are a great way to slow things down in the bedroom, which can make it easier for a woman to orgasm.
-And it can also help a man to control his orgasm (especially true if you have premature ejaculation).
+But the basic practices of tantric sex are a great way to slow things down in the bedroom, which can make it easier for a woman to climax.
+And it might also help a man to control his orgasm and cope better with premature ejaculation.

-The decision is completely up to you, there really are benefits either way.
-Personally, I’ve never been into orgasm denial, and even if I promise myself that there will be no climax, I usually end up breaking that promise in the heat of the moment!
+The decision is completely up to you.
+Personally, I’ve never been into orgasm denial, and I usually end up breaking the promise in the heat of the moment anyway!

-Whether or not you choose to go full-on at the end, you’ll still need the same initial set up and techniques.
-Tantric sex is often about doing things a bit differently than you might be used to.
-So let’s take a look at the fist steps to take.
+Whatever you decide, you’ll still need the same initial set up and techniques.
+Tantric sex is often about doing things differently.
+So let’s take a look at the

 The set up

 Set aside an entire evening if you can.
-Send the kids to grandma, put the dog out, switch off your phones – whatever you need to do.
-You’re going to need at least two hours (preferably more) of complete peace.
+Make some alone time, switch off your phones – whatever you need to do.
+You’ll need at least two hours (preferably more) of complete peace.

-Now, you need to be focused and you need to be calm, and that means creating the right space.
-Your bedroom is fine, but the living room works just as well.
+It’s important to be focused and calm, and that means creating the right space.
+Your bedroom is fine, but the living room also works well.

 You’ll need to clear out all the clutter.
 Get rid of the books on the nightstand, the remotes on the coffee table, and make your space as clean and tidy as possible.